weichennone/myhomepage/index.md

 <img class="profile-picture" src="weichen.jpeg">

 Hi!
-I am a second year PhD student of Electrical and Computer Engineering at Purdue University, West Lafayette.
+I am a third year PhD student of Electrical and Computer Engineering at Purdue University, West Lafayette.

 <!-- This is a [link](http://google.com). -->